semgrep/semgrep/README.md

 ## Contribution

-`semgrep` is LGPL-licensed, feel free to help out: [CONTRIBUTING](https://github.com/returntocorp/sgrep/blob/develop/CONTRIBUTING.md).
+`semgrep` is LGPL-licensed, feel free to help out: [CONTRIBUTING](https://github.com/returntocorp/semgrep/blob/develop/CONTRIBUTING.md).

-`semgrep` is a frontend to a larger program analysis library named [pfff](https://github.com/returntocorp/pfff/), where it was named `sgrep`. pfff began and was open-sourced at [Facebook](https://github.com/facebookarchive/pfff) but is now archived and the primary maintainer works at [r2c](https://r2c.dev).
+`semgrep` is a frontend to a larger program analysis library named [pfff](https://github.com/returntocorp/pfff/). pfff began and was open-sourced at [Facebook](https://github.com/facebookarchive/pfff) but is now archived and the primary maintainer works at [r2c](https://r2c.dev).

 ## Commercial Support